John Knox House

-John Knox House, popularly known as John Knox's House, is an historic house in Edinburgh, Scotland, reputed to have been owned and lived in by Protestant reformer John Knox during the 16th century.
+John Knox House, popularly known as John Knox's House, is a historic house in Edinburgh, Scotland, reputed to have been owned and lived in by Protestant reformer John Knox during the 16th century.
 Although his name became associated with the house, he appears to have lived in Warriston Close where a plaque indicates the approximate site of his actual residence.

 History

-The house itself was built from 1490 onwards, featuring a fine wooden gallery and hand-painted ceiling.
+The house itself was built from 1470, featuring a fine wooden gallery and hand-painted ceiling.
 It had belonged to Walter Reidpath whose grandson John Arres inherited it and left it to his daughter Mariota Arres in 1556.
 She married James Mosman, a goldsmith.
 Her father-in-law John Mosman, also a goldsmith, had refashioned the crown of Scotland for James V.

-In 1567 James Mosman was converting a piece of Mary, Queen of Scots' jewelry when she was imprisoned in Lochleven Castle.
+In 1567 James Mosman was converting a piece of Mary, Queen of Scots' jewellery when she was imprisoned in Lochleven Castle.
 He remained loyal to Mary when she was exiled in England.
 Mosman worked in Edinburgh Castle with James Cockie making coins for Mary's supporters who held the castle during the 'Lang Siege'.
 The two goldsmiths valued the jewels of Mary, Queen of Scots which remained in the castle, so they could be used as security for loans.

 When the Castle surrendered in August 1573, Mosman was charged with counterfeiting, for which he was hanged, quartered and beheaded.
 The house was forfeit for the treachery, and was given in the name of James VI of Scotland to James Carmichael younger of that ilk.

 The carvings were discovered behind woodwork in 1849, and restored in 1850 by Alexander Handyside Ritchie.
 The building was restored again in 1984.

 Over the next few centuries many decorations and paintings were added, and the house and its contents are now a museum.
 The building is owned by the Church of Scotland and is now administered as part of the new, adjacent Scottish Storytelling Centre.